damianj/ACE-RESTful/README.md

 # [Adept ACE Custom API]

 This is a C# RESTful API for the Adept ACE environment.
 This API was developed specifically to control a ViperS650 robot, but could be easily extended to control other robots.
-The goal of this project was to create a web API that would provide easy access to command and move the robot arm via standards HTTP requests to enable programming via a LabView program.
+The goal of this project was to create a web API that would provide easy access to command and move the robot arm via standard HTTP requests.
+The initial purpose was to enable programming via a LabView program, but extends to anything that can issue standards HTTP GET and POST requests (e.g., JavaScript, Python, etc.).

   - Install [Adept ACE 3.8.100](https://robotics.omron.com/browse-documents/?dir_id=8) and start up Adept ACE
   - Connect to the robot within Adept ACE and make sure the robot is powered on